-LHC sets out its comprehensive policies and procedures for managing safety in its Marine Safety Management Plan.
+Lymington Harbour Commission (LHC) sets out its comprehensive policies and procedures for managing safety in compliance with the Port Marine Safety Code in its Marine Safety Management Plan.

-In line with the recommendations of the Code Lymington Harbour Commission (LHC) policy is to appoint an independent ‘Designated Person’ to undertake a formal audit of our compliance with the Code.
+In line with the recommendations of the Code, LHC policy is to appoint an independent ‘Designated Person’ to undertake a formal annual audit (April) of LHC's compliance with the Code.

 With effect from the 1st November 2019, LHC have appointed ABPmer (Marine Consultancy) to provided 'Designated Person' services for a three year period.
 Montgomery Smedley (Principle Marine Consultant- ABPmer) will act in the capacity of Designated Person.